 On the other hand, if you’re traveling with an agency, it’s very likely that they will take care of everything.
 Just make sure that you send them your correct passport information.

-When you climbing Machu Picchu and enter to the citadel , you will see how big and impressive it is.
+When you climbing Machu Picchu and enter the citadel, you will see how big and impressive it is.
 If you follow the path that leads you to the northern part, you will find the start of the trail.
 It’s behind the Sacred Rock.
 You won’t be lost.

 Here, you will have to register and show your passport, so please take this document always handy.
 Then, the hike will start!
 You will walk for about 15 – 20 minutes until you find two ways to follow.
 One leads you to the short trail and the other to the full one.
 If you take the first, start the Huayna Picchu trek and you will reach the summit of Huayna Picchu in about 50 minutes.
 From there you will be able to see the magnificent views of Machu Picchu and the adjacent mountains.
 You can stay here for a while, take your pictures and rest from the climb.
 The way back takes 60 minutes.
 Here you have to be cautious as it can be slippery and narrow.

 If you do the long trail you will see the Temple of the Moon.
 This was a ceremonial temple in the Incas times.
 It’s done in stone and it has a cave form.
-In the middle of the place you will see a kind of throne, some experts say that all the stone work in this kind of religious places respond to the three deities: The upper world (Hanan Pacha), represented by the condor, like a heaven.
-The middle word (Kay Pacha), represented by the puma, symbolizing the earth.
+In the middle of the place you will see a kind of throne, some experts say that all the stonework in this kind of religious place responds to the three deities: The upper world (Hanan Pacha), represented by the condor, like heaven.
+The middle world (Kay Pacha), represented by the puma, symbolizing the earth.
 And the underworld (Ukju Pacha), represented by the snake, symbolizing the world of the dead or the unborn.
-Every detail you will see in the Incan structures have a deep meaning.
+Every detail you will see in the Incan structures has a deep meaning.

-This place is also called the Gran cavern, and it was name like that by Hiram Bingham.
-This is formed by two natural caves, various terraces and lithic structures.
+This place is also called “La Gran Caverna”, and it was named like that by Hiram Bingham.
+This is formed by two natural caves, various terraces, and lithic structures.

-Finally, we would like to give you some piece of advice for visiting the great wonder of the world.
+Finally, we would like to give you some piece of advice about visiting the great wonder of the world.